This is part 8 in a series on various studio equipment, what it does, and how to choose!

 - Phase Reversal.
-A polarity reversal of the signal, shifting a complex wave form by exactly 180 degrees.
-I talk a bit about this in How do noise cancelling headphones work??
+A polarity reversal of the signal, shifting a complex waveform by exactly 180 degrees.
+I talk a bit about this in How do noise-canceling headphones work??

 - Phantom Power.
-This boosts your condenser microphones signal to a listenable level.
-You won’t need it for Dynamic mics however.
+This boosts your condenser microphone signal to a listenable level.
+You won’t need it for Dynamic mics, however.
 Condenser mic vs. Dynamic mic.

 - Mic/Line.
 Differentiates between XLR or 1/4″ TRS connections.
-Mic is usually XLR, while TRS is for instruments.
+The mic is usually XLR, while TRS is for instruments.

 Analog vs. Digital vs. Software

-Well that’s about it for today my friend!
-I hope I’ve answered your question of “What does an audio mixer do?”
+Well, that’s about it for today my friend!
+I hope I’ve answered your question “What does an audio mixer do?”